 Deliveroo lets customers recommend their service to their friends with an easy Share button, or with a personalized link that they can copy and paste, and send to anyone they want.

-To thank its customers, the British food delivery company gives £2.50 to program participants to use on their next order.
+To thank its customers, the British food delivery company gives £2.50 (about $3.34) to program participants to use on their next order.

 Simplifying the referral process as much as possible helps customers spread the word.
 Think email templates, hashtags, share buttons.
 Don’t over-complicate it.